Single Visit Root Canal in Swanton, OH

 What Is a Root Canal?

-A root canal is a procedure that removes infected soft tissue (also known as dental pulp) from inside the interior tooth chamber.
+A root canal is a procedure that removes infected soft tissue (also known as dental pulp) from inside the pulp chamber.
 During the procedure, the dentist will clean out and disinfect the interior chamber and the associated narrow canals.
 The tooth roots will be filled with a special material to prevent further infection.
 A root canal is used to save a natural tooth from being extracted.
 Today’s root canal techniques are gentle and safe.
 Our dentists can carefully remove the infected portions of the tooth while preserving its structural integrity.

 Do You Need a Root Canal?